ASands17/hang-in-there-AS-NL/README.md

 # Introduction

 Hang in There is a website that gives you a boost.
-Generate a poster with random words of inspiration and images.
+Generate a poster with random words of inspiration and uplifting images.
 Or, use your own pictures and favorite quotes to create a poster all your own.
 Print one out and hang it above your desk.
 Send one to your co-worker.
 Get creative, and get motivated!

 ## How to Run This Page